vic6/rocket-paper-scissors/README.md

 # Rock, Paper, Scissors!

 ## Summary
 We going to build a test suite for an already functioning Rails application.
-We'll learn to test the different parts of a Rails ap – both what to test and how to test them.
-While we encourage a test-first approach when _adding_ features, in your career it's much more likely that you'll be extending or fixing bugs on **existing** software.
-Knowing how to **document** the current functionality with a test and then **demonstrate** your code's efficacy is a great way to show new team members your conscientiousness and to get feedback on how to improve your approach.
+We'll learn to test the different parts of a Rails app—both what to test and how to test them.
+While we normally encourage a test-first approach, in this challenge, we'll be learning to write tests by documenting the behaviors of a working application.

 The application allows users to play the game "Rock, Paper, Scissors".
 The user chooses to throw rock, paper, or scissors; the computer makes a random throw; and we determine the winner.